-We believe that everyone should be talking about the RDSP, but unfortunately, we know this isn’t the case.
+We believe that every eligible person should have an RDSP, but unfortunately, we know this isn’t the case.
 Even with the financial security that it can provide, many people who qualify still don’t have an RDSP.
-Many Canadians know about or take advantage of RRSPs or RESPs, but far fewer people know about the RDSP.

 Only about 31% of people who are approved for the Disability Tax Credit (DTC) and are aged 0-49 have opened an RDSP (49 is the cutoff for opening an RDSP and being able to receive government contributions).
 Being approved for the DTC is the most important thing to have before you can open an RDSP.